 Former Swansea City chairman Malcolm Struel dies

-Current Swansea chairman Huw Jenkins led the tributes to the Welsh club's former chief.
+Current Swans chairman Huw Jenkins led the tributes to the 78-year-old.

-"Malcolm is regarded as a fine figurehead who led this club through a memorable time in the history of Swansea City," Jenkins said.
+"Malcolm is regarded as a fine figurehead who led this club through a memorable time in the history of Swansea City," he said.

 "He will always be remembered as the man who convinced John Toshack to come to the Vetch, and in turn help this club embark on a truly unforgettable journey to the top flight.

-"As chairman, I realise the hard work, time and commitment Malcolm put into this club in order to steer it in the right direction," added Jenkins, speaking to the Swansea website.
+"As chairman, I realise the hard work, time and commitment Malcolm put into this club in order to steer it in the right direction.

-Struel is credited with investing thousands of pounds in the club to save Swansea City from financial ruin, and convincing Toshack to take up the role of player-manager.
+He is credited with convincing John Toshack to take up the role of player-manager.